-The curriculum meets the intended learning outcomes.
+The panel is positive about the contents of the curriculum.
+The curriculum meets the intended learning outcomes of the programme.
 The courses are up to standard.
 The number of practical courses is adequate.
-The panel is positive about scheduling closely related theoretical and practical knowledge and skills.
+The panel is positive about scheduling theoretical and practical knowledge and skills closely related.
 The training in academic skills is appropriate.
-The breadth of the curriculum is positive.
-The panel advises to organise the curriculum more strictly, setting prerequisites for courses and clarifying options for courses and Bachelor projects.
+The panel is also positive about the breadth of the curriculum and considers the curriculum to be coherent.

-The panel regards the lecturers in the programme as good researchers and very skilled in the contents of the courses.
-The educational capabilities of the lecturers are up to standard, as may be deduced from the proportion of BKO-certified lecturers.
-As lecturers do not really seem to be a coherent team, the panel suggests to improve the team spirit and to align and standardise teaching approaches among lecturers.
+The lecturers in the programme are good researchers and are very skilled in the contents of the courses.
+The lecturers are also very motivated.
+Their educational capabilities are up to standard, as may deduced from the proportion of BKO-certified lecturers.
 As the workload is experienced by lecturers to be very demanding, the panel advises to monitor the work load and to arrange productive discussions between programme management and lecturers to design and implement efficient procedures.

-The educational concept and study methods are in line with programme characteristics.
+The educational concept and the study methods are in line with the programme characteristics.
 The programme is working on new study methods, which is positive.
 The number of hours of face-to-face education are very appropriate.
 The class sizes are adequate.
 The study guidance is organised well.
-The panel advises to monitor the actual study load of courses.
+The panel advises to monitor the actual study load of courses and to consider rearranging the second year of the curriculum in terms of study load.
 The number of drop-outs in the first year is substantial.
-The student success rates are satisfactory after four years, but the panel advises to analyse causes for the rather low three-year figures.
+Although the student success rates improved over the last years, they are still rather disappointing.
+The panel recommends to analyse the causes.